MDOCS Spring 2016 Classes

 Any storyteller, whether evidence-based or creative, needs a toolkit of skills to present their story.
 This spring, students will build a storytelling tool-kit in Video Storytelling,Interviewing 101, Photography 101, offered by college director of videography Vickie Riley; anthropology professor emerita Sue Bender; and photographer Michael McCabe.

 More intensive classes will develop student skills in documentary storytelling in sound and writing for the screen.
-Adam Tinkle will repeat his Introduction to Audio Documentary and screenwriter Nicole Coady will repeat Storytelling for the Screen I, in which students learn the nuts and bolts of storytelling and develop a film treatment, and offer Storytelling for the Screen II, for those developing treatments into screenplays..
-For an Introduction to Photography, see Art listings with Prof. Robert ParkeHarrison.
+Adam Tinkle will repeat his Introduction to Audio Documentary, and screenwriter Nicole Coady will repeat Storytelling for the Screen I, in which students learn the nuts and bolts of storytelling and develop a film treatment, and offer Storytelling for the Screen II, for those developing treatments into screenplays.
+For an Introduction to Photography, see art listings with Robert ParkeHarrison.

-For those interested in exploring the Principles of Documentary across the development sound, still and moving image, and multi-media practices, MDOCS Director Jordana Dym offers the program's gateway course.
-In addition to identifying common ground across the documentary arts, students are introduced to the ethics of community - based storytelling.
+For those interested in exploring the Principles of Documentary across the development of sound, still and moving image and multimedia practices, MDOCS Director Jordana Dym offers the program's gateway course.
+In addition to identifying common ground across the documentary arts, students are introduced to the ethics of community-based storytelling.

-MDOCS also welcomes new collaborations across the curriculum with courses developed in the departments of Art History, English, and Philosophy -- plus some great classes of interest in Anthropology, Sociology & Art!
+MDOCS also welcomes new collaborations across the curriculum with courses developed in the Departments of Art History, English, and Philosophy—plus some great classes of interest in anthropology, sociology and art!

 Tang Museum Director Ian Berry's class, The Art Interview, will involve students in an exploration of the artist interview as a form of original art historical research.
 Students will learn how oral histories can function in a museum collection archive.

-All Documentary Studies courses and partner courses will count towards Skidmore College's new minor program in Media and Film Studies.
-This program encourages students to explore the function and structure of written, aural, and visual communication systems.
+All documentary studies courses and partner courses will count toward Skidmore's new minor program in media and film studies.
+This program encourages students to explore the function and structure of written, aural and visual communication systems.
 Grounded in a strong liberal arts preparation, the program offers core courses in media theory and practice as well as the opportunity for advanced course work and practical field experience.
-For information on MFS' gateway and other courses, see the college Catalog, and for Spring '16 classes, see the Master Schedule.
+For information on MFS' gateway and other courses, see the college Catalog, and for spring '16 classes, see the Master Schedule.

-Our formal partnerships are not all -- Spring '16 will also have a Video Ethnography course taught by sociologist and filmmaker Rik Scarce, Bernardo Rios' Visual Anthropology course focusing on analysis of images as well as including some hands-on projects, and Beginning Photography courses now offered with no prerequisite by Bob ParkeHarris in Art.
-So visual documentarians -- your ship is coming in.
-For more details, see the College Catalog and Master Schedule.
+Our formal partnerships are not all: Spring 2016 will also have a Video Ethnography course taught by sociologist and filmmaker Rik Scarce, Bernardo Rios' Visual Anthropology course focusing on analysis of images as well as including some hands-on projects and Beginning Photography courses now offered with no prerequisite by Bob ParkeHarris in art.
+So visual documentarians, your ship is coming in.
+For more details, see the college Catalog and Master Schedule.